Skip to content

 settings_builder_svt_av1_essential

-This is a settings_builder for SVT-AV1-Essential.
-These parameters correspond to v3.1.2-Essential.
-Repository: https://github.com/nekotrix/SVT-AV1-Essential Windows build: https://github.com/Akatmks/svt-av1-psy-quality/releases Linux build: Build/linux/build.sh --native --static --release --enable-lto --enable-pgo; note the available patches; clang recommended over gcc.
+Repository: https://github.com/nekotrix/SVT-AV1-Essential .
+Windows build: https://github.com/Akatmks/svt-av1-psy-quality/releases .
+Linux build: apply patches if available, and build with Build/linux/build.sh --native --static --release --enable-lto --enable-pgo with clang highly recommended over gcc.

 For better explanations of parameters, check the Docs/Parameters.md file in encoder's GitHub.